cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 }
 ```

-You can compile the `log` package using:
+You can use the following command to compile the `log` package:

 ```shell
 $ cjc -p log --output-type=staticlib